 This one-day workshop will stoke your writing fire.

-Aimed at beginners and emerging writers, the course is aimed at generating new material across a range of genres.
+Catering for beginner and emerging writers, the course is aimed at generating new material across a range of genres.
 You’ll engage with fun writing exercises, read samples of great writing in an exciting and inspiring environment, and receive encouraging feedback on your own work in progress.
+Participants are invited to bring one piece of writing in any genre for constructive feedback from the tutor and rest of the group.

 Evan Costigan Writing Biography